The following cases represent some high-profile cases the firm is presently prosecuting.

 Plaintiffs, husband and wife, while walking to their car from leaving the hospital, entered the parking garage attached to a hospital, and were struck by an elderly disoriented driver with impaired vision who was trying to proceed up the ramp.
 The parking garage had no designated pedestrian walkways and failed to provide adequate signage.
 Plaintiff suffered a significant leg and ankle displaced fracture that required prosthetic implantation.

-Plaintiff, a young man, had been at Defendant’s apartment building for less than 24 hours when a gas explosion erupted and caused a devastating fire that was reported on various news media.
-The Gas Company had been called to fix a gas leak at the apartment building early that morning.
-Within a matter of a few hours later, the gas explosion occurred.
-The apartment building was not properly equipped with carbon monoxide detectors and/or smoke detectors.
-Plaintiff suffered serious burns to most of his body.
+Plaintiff, a young man and father, had moved into an apartment building for less than 24 hours when a gas explosion erupted and caused a devastating fire that was reported on various news media outlets.
+Defendant Gas Company had been called to fix a gas leak at the apartment building hours before the explosion due to the smell of gas but failed to inspect and identify the gas leak properly.
+Plaintiff sustained 2nd-4th degree burns over 27% of his body.

 Premises Liability (Complaint filed February 2017)